MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow, when used improperly, could lead to allergic reactions, resulting in various symptoms ranging from mild to severe.
 This adverse effect primarily arises due to the presence of sesquiterpene lactones, notably achillin and lactones such as matricin and chamazulene, which are key constituents in Yarrow.
 These compounds are known to trigger allergic responses in sensitive individuals when consumed or applied topically, causing symptoms such as skin irritation, rashes, itching, swelling, and in severe cases, respiratory difficulties or anaphylaxis.

-yarrow's ability to lead to allergic reactions can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to lead to allergic reactions can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Could Lead To Allergic Reactions](/images/achillea-millefolium-medicine-side-effects-could-lead-to-allergic-reactions.jpg "Yarrow Could Lead To Allergic Reactions")